Olaoluwakiitan-Olabiyi/Walmart-Sales-Analysis/README.md

 <strong>Aim:</strong>
-The purpose of this project was to perform a revenue analysis using Walmart's sales and product dataset.
 A revenue analysis allows businesses to keep track of where they're at, and make accurate assessments on where to spend their resources in order to maximize profits.
+Hence, the purpose of this project is to perform a revenue analysis of Walmart's sales data

 <strong>Application Used: </strong>
 Tableau